mozolevsky/tink-connection/README.md

 Application provides an example of connection to the bank accounts using Tink API

-# Notes:
+# Configuration to start application:
-- To start application on localhost CORS policy has to be disabled in a browser.
+- Create a .env file in packages/ui directory and fill with actual variables (use .env_example)
-- To load company logo is used a fake service with mocked data
+- CORS policy has to be disabled in a browser.

 # How to use
 All commands have to be run from project root directory